 How has the COVID-19 crisis affected you as an English teacher?

-When school closed earlier this year with the COVID-19 outbreak, I took the opportunity to get my TEFL/TESOL certificate with Bridge.
+When school closed earlier this year with the COVID-19 outbreak, I took the opportunity to get my online TEFL certification with Bridge.
 And recently I’ve been interested in adding more units to learn about teaching online since in-person teaching has become less stable with the pandemic.